Aer-Sampling/MREK-UI-setup/README.md

 ----------------------------------------------------------------------------------------------------

-How to select installation folder URL if location of setup file on GitHub has changed?
+How to select installation folder URL for GitHub?

 Use the following format:

 https://raw.githubusercontent.com/{your-account-name}/{your-repo-name}/{branch}/Installer/

+Note: For some reason, https://raw.githubusercontent.com/kcloke/MREK-UI-setup/gh-pages/Installer/ can still be used even though the ownership has been transferred to Aer Sampling (Organization).
+It should have been https://raw.githubusercontent.com/Aer-Sampling/MREK-UI-setup/gh-pages/Installer/ instead.
+The old link is probably directed to the new link.

 ----------------------------------------------------------------------------------------------------